-It is known that there exists a positive constant $c_*$ such that if the length $l$ of a geodesic $\gamma$ on a hyperbolic Riemann surface $\mathcal{R}$ is less than or equal to $c_*$, then the standard collar embeds isometrically about $\gamma$ \cite{Matelski,Randol}.
-This constant $c_*$ is known as the {\it collar constant}.
+It is known that there exists a positive constant $c_*$, known as the {\it collar constant}, such that if the length $l$ of a geodesic $\gamma$ on $\mathcal{R}$ is less than or equal to $c_*$, then the standard collar embeds isometrically about $\gamma$ \cite{Keen1974,Keen197410,Matelski197610,ChavelFeldman197812,Randol197910,Wolpert1987a}.
 We shall call a geodesic whose length is at most $c_*$ a {\it short geodesics}.
 Therefore, whenever the length of a simple geodesic along which the cut-and-paste construction can be done becomes less than the collar constant, we can replace the collar around this short geodesic with the hyperbolic annulus.
-We can then interpret this collar as a plumbing collar.
-This allows us to find the needed bridge between the plumbing-fixture and the cut-and-paste construction.
-The disc $\mathscr{D}=\{|t|<1\}$ can be thought of as the moduli space for the hyperbolic annulus.
-The Riemannian Weil-Petersson (WP) metric on $\mathscr{D}$ is given by \cite{Wolpert1}
+This allows us to find the needed bridge between the gluing and the cut-and-paste construction.

+\newl The disc $\mathscr{D}=\{|t|<1\}$ can be thought of as the moduli space for the hyperbolic annulus.
+The Riemannian Weil-Petersson (WP) metric on $\mathscr{D}$ is given by \cite{Wolpert1987a}